30-60-90 Day Onboarding Plan: A Small Business Guide

 - A peer buddy: Cultural integration, informal support

-The key insight from small business research: "There was a disconnect because I am their boss, yet I was helping train them for a role I do not do myself."
+The key insight from small business research: there is often a disconnect because the owner is their boss, yet is helping train them for a role they do not do themselves.
 Delegate the hands-on training to someone who actually does the job.
 Keep strategic oversight for yourself.
 I wrote a full guide on setting up a buddy program if you want to do this properly.

 Your salesperson and your operations coordinator need completely different 30-60-90 plans.
 Same structure, different content.